 Computational Biology Consulting Core

 The Computational Biology Consulting Core (CBCC) was created to offer state-of-the-art computational biology services to biomedical researchers at the Johns Hopkins University.
-The Core is under the direction of Steven Salzberg.
+The Core is under the direction of Steven Salzberg and managed by Liliana Florea.
 It builds on the expertise of faculty in the Center for Computational Biology, using best practices and the latest validated technologies to design solutions targeted to researchers’ needs.

 We offer comprehensive analyses of sequencing data for a variety of genomics and other sequencing-based experiments, some of which are listed below.
 We can handle most types of sequencing data, including Illumina, PacBio, 454, and Sanger reads, and we have experience with a variety of sequencing protocols (RNA-seq, Chip-seq, whole-genome sequencing, whole-exome sequencing, etc).
 We use the very latest software, and we can work with you to design custom algorithms and analyses as needed.

 - 16S rRNA analysis